karan/Projects/README.md

 **Report Generator** - Create a utility that generates a report based on some tables in a database.
 Generates a sales reports based on the order/order details tables or sums up the days current database activity.

 **Event Scheduler and Calendar** - Make an application which allows the user to enter a date and time of an event, event notes and then schedule those events on a calendar.
-The user can then browse the calendar or search the calendar for specific events.
-For added complexity, allow the application to create re-occurrence events that reoccur every day, week, month, year etc.
+The user can then browse the calendar or search the calendar for specific events. *Optional: Allow the application to create re-occurrence events that reoccur every day, week, month, year etc.*

 **Budget Tracker** - Write an application that keeps track of a household’s budget.
-The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time.
-For added complexity allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.
+The user can add expenses, income, and recurring costs to find out how much they are saving or losing over a period of time. *Optional: Allow the user to specify a date range and see the net flow of money in and out of the house budget for that time period.*

 **Address Book** - Keep track of various contacts, their numbers, emails and little notes about them like a Rolodex in the database.
-For extra complexity, allow the user to connect to a website publish their address book based on specific options the user has set.

 **TV Show Tracker** - Got a favorite show you don’t want to miss?
 Don’t have a PVR or want to be able to find the show to then PVR it later?
 Make an application which can search various online TV Guide sites, locate the shows/times/channels and add them to a database application.
 The database/website then can send you email reminders that a show is about to start and which channel it will be on.

 **Travel Planner System** - Make a system that allows users to put together their own little travel itinerary and keep track of the airline / hotel arrangements, points of interest, budget and schedule.

-**Entity Relationship Diagram (ERD) Creator** - A program that allows the user to put together ERD diagram and save it or have it generate some basic SQL syntax to give them a jump start.

-**Database Translation (MySQL  SQL Server)** - A simple utility that reads in from one database and constructs SQL compliant with another database.
-Then saves that to another database.
-One popular transition would be to and from MySQL server for databases like SQL Server and Oracle.

-**Web Board (Forum)** - Create a forum for you and your buddies to post, administer and share thoughts and ideas.

 Graphics and Multimedia
 ---------